francescofarina/HeadedSocialForceModel/docs/README.md

 ![Image](analysis.jpg)

 The Headed Social Force Model has been introduced in our recent work [Walking Ahead: The Headed Social Force Model](http://dx.doi.org/10.1371/journal.pone.0169734).
-You can cite that article if you this code and our model for your research.
+You can cite that article if you use this code and our model for your research.

 At this time only the MATLAB implementation of the model is available.
 However, a Python implementation is under development.